Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/dot_prod_and_mat_multiply.md

 ## Matrix Multiplication
 <div style="text-align: justify">
-<p>At a low level, matrix multiplication can be seen as a series of dot products
+<p>At a low level, matrix multiplication can be seen as a series of dot
-between the rows of one matrix and the columns of another.
-For example, the (2,3) entry of a matrix C produced through the multiplication of two other matrices A and B, would be the dot product of the 2nd row of A with the 3rd row of B:</p>
+products between the rows of one matrix and the columns of another.
+For example, the (2,3) entry of a matrix $C$ produced through the multiplication of two other matrices $A$ and $B$, would be the dot product of the 2nd row of $A$ with the 3rd row of $B$:</p>
 </div>

 $$